KeKe-Li/log/README.md

 log is a powerful logging framework that provides log custom log level.

-log provides Fatal, Error ,  Warn, Info, Debug level log.
+log provides Fatal,Error, Warn, Info, Debug level log.

 #### How to Use